anapsix/dynamicinfradays/user/pages/01.home/_speakers/features.md

     - header: Max Forbes
       text: "Max is a member of the Kubernetes team at Google."
       icon: user
+    - header: Nick Gauthier
+      text: "Nick is an engineer at Codeship working on their container-based Continuous Integration and Delivery platform."
+      icon: user
     - header: Brian 'Redbeard' Harrington
       text: "Brian is a principal architect at CoreOS."
       icon: user